george-hawkins/basic-gfm-jekyll/README.md

 Duplicating repositories is covered in more detail on [GitHub help](https://help.github.com/articles/duplicating-a-repository/).

-If you aren't using an [ssh key](https://help.github.com/articles/generating-ssh-keys/#step-3-add-your-ssh-key-to-your-account) with your account you'll have to `https` style URLS rather that the `git` style ones used above, i.e. replace `git@github.com:` with `https://github.com/`.
+If you aren't [using an ssh key](https://help.github.com/articles/generating-ssh-keys/#step-3-add-your-ssh-key-to-your-account) with your account you'll have to use `https` style URLS rather than the `git` style ones used above, i.e. replace `git@github.com:` with `https://github.com/`.

 Now you'll need to make two small but important changes to the file `_config.yml` found in the base directory of the repository.